On Testing Independence and Goodness-of-fit in Linear Models

-so that $R_n = \frac{1}{2}(\beta_n^* - \beta_n)^\top Q_{n} (\beta_n^* - \beta_n)$.
-Since by \eqref{zetan} $n^{1/2}(\beta_n^* - \beta_n) = O_\prob(1)$, it is enough to show that for each $1 \le s, t \le d$,
+so that $R_n = (1/2)(\beta_n^* - \beta_n)^\T Q_{n} (\beta_n^* - \beta_n)$.
+Since $n^{1/2}(\beta_n^* - \beta_n) = O_p(1)$ by \eqref{zetan}, it is enough to show that for each $1 \le s, t \le d$,

-Note that $(Q_n)_{st}$ is the sum of three terms and each of those terms can be shown to converge to $0$ in probability.
+in probability.
+Note that $(Q_n)_{st}$ is a sum of three terms and each of these terms can be shown to converge to $0$ in probability.
 We will only spell out the details for the first term leaving the other two terms for the reader.
 Thus we need to show that